Loading...

 Missing deadlines can have serious consequences in a DUI case.
 Be aware of these critical dates:

-General enforcement information: DUI enforcement in Hertford County, like in most areas of North Carolina, is a priority for law enforcement.
+DUI enforcement in Hertford County, like in most areas of North Carolina, is a priority for law enforcement.
+The Hertford County Sheriff's Office is actively involved in enforcing DUI laws.
 You may encounter sobriety checkpoints, especially during holidays or weekends.
 Officers are trained to identify signs of impairment and conduct thorough investigations.